-Other communities are East Glacier Park and Saint Mary’s, both mostly summer recreation areas with entrances into Glacier National Park, both located in the foot of the Rocky Mountains known to the Blackfeet as the backbone of the world.
+Other communities are East Glacier Park and St. Mary’s, both mostly summer recreation areas with entrances into Glacier National Park, both located in the foot of the Rocky Mountains, known to the Blackfeet as the backbone of the world.

-Cut Bank, the county seat has all the business's you would expect to find in any of Montana’s smaller towns, including a hospital and a clinic.
+Cut Bank, the county seat has all the businesses you would expect to find in any of Montana’s smaller towns, including a hospital and clinic.
 It also has an historic airport with regional and international connections to larger airports.
-There is a very nice nine hole golf course, swimming pool, nearby sites of the Lewis and Clark expedition and other interesting historic and pre-historic sites can be visited.
-The Glacier County Museum has an interesting collection of historic artifacts, buildings and memorabilia on display and also a very comprehensive archive history of early history and individuals of the area, including an enormous collection of data on Blackfeet History.
+There is a very nice nine hole golf course, swimming pool, nearby sites of the Louis and Clark expedition and other interesting historic and prehistoric sites can be visited.
+The glacier county museum has an interesting collection of historical artifacts, buildings and memorabilia on display and also a very comprehensive archive history of early history and individuals of the area, including any Normas collection of data on Blackfeet history.

-Browning, the seat of Blackfeet Tribal government and federal building also boasts a community college, as well as world class Indian museum and heritage center.
-There is also a large new casino located next to a new fairground, race track and Indian camp area that hosts an annual Indian celebration and pow-wow.
+Browning, the seat of the black feet tribal government and federal building also boasts a community college, as well as world-class Indian Museum and Heritage Center.
+There is also a large new casino located next to a new fairgrounds, race track and Indian camp area that hosts and annual Indian celebration and pow-wow.
 Many events center on this area during the summer months.
-Blackfeet Tribal fishing and recreational permits, along with guide and tour services to blue ribbon trout fishing and other recreational opportunities can be found here.
+Blackfeet tribal fishing and recreational permits, along with guide and tour services to blue ribbon trout fishing and other recreational opportunities can be found here.

 East Glacier Park, a small winter community grows in the summer with many visitors and the summer help from all parts of the globe that meet the needs of the larger population.
 It is the site of the largest of Glacier Park’s historic hotels and fleet of “red buses”.
 There is a very beautiful and challenging nine hole golf course, campgrounds, trail rides, boat rides, native interpretive tours and other recreational activities located at this stop on the railroad.

-Saint Mary’s, another small winter community that grows with the influx of many summer visitors is the east entrance to the Going to the Sun highway, crossing the Rocky Mountains at an elevation over 7,000 feet.
-The two large lakes in the Saint Mary’s valley offer boat tours and fine fishing.
-There are many recreational opportunities both inside Glacier Park and outside the park in this area.
-We hope you will someday visit our beautiful county, attend a rodeo, Indian dance, or hike, ride, bike, camp, shop, relax and just meet the friendly, interesting and diverse people that make Glacier County home.
+Saint Mary’s, another small winter community that grows with the influx of many summer visitors is the end east entrance to the going to the sun highway, crossing the Rocky Mountains at an elevation over 7000 feet.
+The two large lakes in the St. Mary’s Valley offer boat tours and find fishing.
+There are many recreational opportunities both inside glacier Park and outside the part in this area.
+We hope you will Sunday visit our beautiful county, attend a rodeo, Indian dance, or hike, ride, bike, camp, shop, relax and just meet the friendly, interesting and diverse people that make glacier county home.